 This is quite common though, often you will achieve one before the other, and then what you need to do is focus all of your resources on getting more people to the goal you have not yet achieved.

-Now that we’ve classified the goals on how to monetize your YouTube channel in 2020, let’s get to the methods that you need to implement to achieve it fast!
+Now that we’ve classified the goals on how to monetize your YouTube channel, let’s get to the methods that you need to implement to achieve it fast!

 Make videos for a specific audience